blindpandas/bookworm/docs/bookworm.md

 Press Ctrl + Shift + B, or select the "View Bookmarks" menu item from the "Annotations" menu.
 A dialog containing added bookmarks will be shown.
 Clicking any item in the bookmarks list will immediately take you to the position of that bookmark.

-Additionally, you can press F2 to edit the title of the selected bookmark, or you can click the "Delete" button or the "Delete" key on your keyboard to remove the selected bookmark.
+Additionally, you can press F2 to edit the title of the selected bookmark in place, or you can click the "Delete" button or the "Delete" key on your keyboard to remove the selected bookmark.

 #### Taking Notes